Listen to This Article:

 An Accredited Culinary School

 For a fully immersive experience taught by professional Chef Instructors, the answer is often culinary school.
-Escoffier offers degrees and diplomas in culinary arts, baking & pastry arts, and plant-based culinary arts, depending on the campus–Escoffier has ground locations in Austin and Boulder, as well as online.
+Escoffier offers degrees and diplomas in culinary arts, baking & pastry arts, plant-based culinary arts, hospitality and restaurant operations management, holistic nutrition and wellness, and food entrepreneurship, depending on the campus–Escoffier has campus locations in Austin, TX and Boulder, CO, as well as online options.

 While the specifics of each program vary, each includes a foundational education in cooking from mise en place through more advanced topics.
 And students may also take courses in business topics like Menu Design & Management and Cost Control, so they can prepare for work in a professional kitchen.*

 When choosing a culinary school, look for accreditation.
 Accredited schools have the endorsement of regional and/or national institutions, verifying that they meet certain high standards.
-Escoffier’s Austin and Boulder schools (including online programs) are both nationally accredited.
+Both our Austin and Boulder campuses are nationally accredited, and our online programs are offered through our Boulder campus.

 While it’s possible to learn on your own—or to learn in the workplace—there may be no faster way to learn to cook than attending culinary school.*